exercism/python/exercises/practice/circular-buffer/.approaches/built-in-types/content.md

 ```

 In Python, the `list` type is ubiquitous and exceptionally versatile.
 Code similar to that shown above is a very common way to implement this exercise.

-Though lists can do much more, here we just use `append()` to add an entry to the end of the list, and `pop(0)` to remove an entry from the beginning.
+Though lists can do much more, here we use `append()` to add an entry to the end of the list, and `pop(0)` to remove an entry from the beginning.

-By design, lists have no built-in length limit and can grow arbitrarily, so the main task of the programmer here is to keep track of capacity.
+By design, lists have no built-in length limit and can grow arbitrarily, so the main task of the programmer here is to keep track of capacity, and limit it when needed.

-A `list` is also designed to hold any mix of any Python objects, and this flexibility is emphasized over performance.
+A `list` is also designed to hold an arbitrary mix of Python objects, and this flexibility in content is emphasized over performance.

-For more precise control, at the price of some increased programming complexity, it is possible to use a [`bytearray`][bytearray].
+For more precise control, at the price of some increased programming complexity, it is possible to use a [`bytearray`][bytearray], or the [`array.array`][array.array] type from the [array][[array-module] module.
+For details on using `array.array`, see the [standard library][approaches-standard-library] approach.

-In this case, entries are of fixed type: integers in the range `0 <= n < 256`.
+In the case of a `bytearray`, entries are of fixed type: integers in the range `0 <= n < 256`.

 The tests are designed such that this is sufficient to solve the exercise, and byte handling may be quite a realistic view of how circular buffers are often used in practice.

 The code below shows an implementation using this lower-level collection class:

 ```python
 class CircularBuffer: